JackieZhai/awesome-vem-datasets/README.md

 Please [**contribute**](https://github.com/JackieZhai/awesome-em-datasets/pulls) if you think a new dataset or a relevant paper is missing.

-Let's enjoy the beauty of EM data!
+Let's enjoy the beauty of EM data and micro-connectomes!